MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/use/get-started.md

    >
    > *You are not authorized to view this page.
 If you recently updated Windows Admin Center, you may need to restart your browser, and then refresh the page.*
    >
-   > If you continue to get the same error even after restarting your browser and refreshing the page, you may need to uninstall and reinstall Windows Admin Center, and then restart it.
+   > If you continue to get the same error even after restarting your browser and refreshing the page, try clearing the browser cache or switching to another browser.
+If none of these troubleshooting steps resolve the issue, you may need to uninstall and reinstall Windows Admin Center, and then restart it.

 1. (First time only) A pop-up window appears confirming that your Windows Admin Center version is successfully installed.
 It also provides information on what's new in this release.
 Close the window to proceed.